raspbian-addons/raspbian-addons/README.md

 Installation and removal instructions are [here](http://storage.osdn.net/storage/g/r/ra/raspbian-addons/).

 Many mirrors of the repository are available.
-The install script will ask you which mirror to install.
+The install script will soon ask which mirror you would like to use.

 ### Having issues?